beckym223/manual_work/E6_long.md

 and states, choosing A so that the household is
 4 This calculation replicates the one I carried out in Lucas (1987, Ch.
 Il).
+VOL. 93 NO. I
+3

 ### ---Economics-2003-0-05.txt---
+THE AMERICAN ECONOMIC REVIEW
 indifferent between the deterministic stream and the compensated, risky stream.
 That is, A is chosen to solve